 Karen Hunter takes her audience on a sublime musical journey with evocative melodies that draw from a fusion of world music and rootsy grooves.
-Karen loops voice, guitar, mandolin & fiddle to create heart charged soundscapes blending her many influences in an entertaining and original fashion.
+Karen loops voice, guitar & mandolin to create heart charged soundscapes blending her many influences in an entertaining and original fashion.

 Renown as a dynamic and engaging live act, Karen has opened for Ani Difranco, Tania Maria, Toni Childs, Richard McGuinn, Blue House and Suzanne Vega as well as countless local New Zealand artists.

-Karen has played guitar, percussion and backing vocals as an accompanist for many artists including Matiu Te Huki, Redwood Reider, Kailash Kokopele, Mama Yeva, American Jazz singer Rhiannon and Kiwi icons Shona Laing and Dave McArtney .
+Karen has supported many touring artists on guitar, mandolin and backing vocals at many of New Zealands wonderful transformational festivals.
+Some of these are Matiu Te Huki (NZ) , Redwood Reider (US), Kailash Kokopele (SW) and Mama Yeva.
+American Jazz singer Rhiannon and Kiwi icons Shona Laing and Dave McArtney .

 In her mid 40’s Karen completed a Masters of Music in Composition in 2009 and taught at tertiary education institutions for several years in Auckland NZ.
 Karen left this work to return to explore a more ‘grass roots’ approach to music.
 Adventures in South America and Europe throughout 2012 and 2013 offered the chance to explore mask making, dance, street music, while studying Spanish and German language and Celtic fiddle!